top of page

 Munir Gunes Kutlu, PhD

 Gunes got his Ph.D. at Duke University under Dr. Nestor Schmajuk’s mentorship.
 During this time, he was trained as a computational neuroscientist developing neural network models in order to understand the theoretical principles of learning and memory.
 Following his graduation in 2013, he joined Dr. Tom Gould’s laboratory at Temple University as a Post-Doctoral Fellow.
 There he studied behavioral, neural and molecular mechanisms underlying the effects of nicotine exposure on acquisition, extinction, and recovery of fear memories.
 In 2017, Gunes joined Dr. Erin Calipari's lab at Vanderbilt University School of Medicine as a Research Instructor, where he studied dopaminergic mechanisms underlying reward and aversive learning.
-Dr. Kutlu joined Rowan-Virtua SOM as an assistant professor of neuroscience in 2023.
+Dr. Kutlu joined Rowan-Virtua SOM as an assistant professor of neuroscience in 2023 and moved his lab to Temple University Lewis Katz School of Medicine in 2024.

 email: gunes.kutlu@temple.edu